By Helen Godfrey, MA, NCC, BCC, LPC

 Don’t you love this quote?
 I should point out that you can be stressed when you are doing what you love too.
 However, it is a different kind of stress.
 It is energizing stress more than anything because you care so much.

 Make your life easier.
 Figure out what you love.
 What makes your heart sing?
 What is something you could do all day and not get tired?
 What do you like reading?
 What movies are you drawn to?
 How are these all connected to your skills, interests, motivators, and values?

 Life is short.
 Don’t just clock in and out.
 You owe it to yourself to figure out what you love.

 8. Being Coachable

 “Feedback is the breakfast of champions.” – Ken Blanchard

 We are all doing the best that we can, so hearing negative feedback can be, at times, quite painful, especially if it hits one of our triggers, which is an experience that we haven’t healed from our past.
 It can also hurt if the tone is harsh or if the feedback is given publicly.
-These are all things to consider if you find yourself in a position where you need to give someone negative feedback too.
+So, how do you accept feedback graciously?